Low-power broadcasting: Must-carry

 One of the key distinctions between full-service television stations and low-power stations is cable television and direct broadcast satellite (DBS) carriage.
 Full-service stations are guaranteed carriage in their local television market through "must-carry" whereas LPTV stations are not.
 In 2008, there was an effort put forward by FCC chairman Kevin Martin to grant must-carry rights to Class A LPTV stations.
-The effort failed due to a lack of support from the other FCC Commissioners.
+The effort failed due to a lack of support from the other FCC commissioners.

 Network affiliates

-Though many low-power television stations are either unaffiliated, or broadcast programming from small networks meant for their use, some LPTV stations are affiliated with minor broadcast networks like The CW or MyNetworkTV.
+Though many low-power television stations are either unaffiliated, or broadcast programming from small networks meant for their use, some LPTV stations are affiliated with minor broadcast networks like The CW Plus or MyNetworkTV.
 Examples include in Boston, Massachusetts with NBC on WBTS-CD; Youngstown, Ohio, where a pair of LPTV stations based at WYFX-LD broadcast Fox programming, along with the digital subchannel of the co-owned CBS affiliate, WKBN-TV; or in the Lima, Ohio area, whose low-power stations are affiliates of major networks, such as CBS and ABC.

 Digital transition

 On July 15, 2011, the FCC issued an order to low-power broadcasters that effectively required all remaining television transmitters to vacate channels 52 to 69 by December 31, 2011.
-Originally, all low power analog TV stations were required to shut off by September 1, 2015 however, the deadline for low-power television stations and translators was postponed due to a spectrum auction that took place.
+Originally, all low power analog TV stations were required to shut off by September 1, 2015, however, the deadline for low-power television stations and translators was postponed due to a spectrum auction that took place.
 While Class-A television stations were required to sign off on September 1, 2015, the last remaining low-powered analog television stations had signed off by July 13, 2021.

 Unlike AM and FM, unlicensed use of television bands is prohibited for broadcasting.
 The amateur television channels do allow for some very limited non-entertainment transmissions however, with some repeaters airing NASA TV during Space Shuttle missions when they are not in local use.

 The low-power television industry was represented by the Community Broadcasters Association (CBA), which held its annual convention each year in October and an annual meeting each year in April at the National Association of Broadcasters Convention in Las Vegas.
 The meeting was open to anyone interested in the low-power television industry.
 On August 13, 2009, the CBA announced in a statement that it would shut down after 20 years of representing LPTV stations.
 One reason given was the "restrictive regulations that kept the Class A and LPTV industry from realizing its potential".
-Another was the inability to reach most viewers, partly due to Multichannel Video Programming Distributors refusing to carry these channels.
+Another was the inability to reach most viewers, partly due to multichannel video programming distributors refusing to carry these channels.
 In addition, Amy Brown, former CBA executive director, said, "some 40% of Class A and LPTV station operators believe they will have to shut down in the next year if they are not helped through the digital transition."